daxa-ai/daxa-samples/daxa_chatbot_app/README.md

 - Confirm the correct **per-server** Pebblo API key is entered.
 Each server on Proxima has its own key — the global `PEBBLO_API_KEY` is for Safe Infer only.

 ### 401 on MCP connection (Direct Agent)
 - No Pebblo key is needed.
-If Atlassian returns 401, click **Connect** to re-run the OAuth flow and get a fresh token.
+If Atlassian (OAuth) returns 401, click **Connect** to re-run the OAuth flow and get a fresh token.

 ### OAuth state mismatch
 - Click **Connect** again to start a new PKCE flow.
 This can happen if the Streamlit process restarted between the connect click and the redirect.